fbpx

 Poor returns

-High property prices coupled with stagnant rents in some regions mean lower landlords’ yields, prompting them to take profits by selling.
+High property prices ands stagnant rents in some regions mean lower landlords’ yields.
+This prompts them to take profits by selling.

 Economic uncertainty

-The prospect of higher interest rates and recession risks make landlords wary about investing further.
-Selling lets them withdraw equity.
+The prospect of higher interest rates and recession makes landlords wary about investing.
+Selling allows them to withdraw equity.

 Do I have to comply with house viewings?